In honour of Teachers' Day this year, we wanted to say thanks to all our superstar teachers.

 We entrust our teachers to educate the next generation of children, but they often don’t receive the thanks they deserve.

-We asked students to let us know which teachers deserved a big thank you, and why.
-Watch them saying thank you to their teachers below:
+We asked students to let us know which teachers deserved a big thank you, and why:

 Volunteer Gerjanne van Ravenhorst is supporting teachers in Rwanda to teach through games and fun.
 Gerjanne asked some of the children she is working with what they think about their teacher.